 We know that renting residential property is daunting.
 Take that and compound it and you can begin to get an idea of how complex leasing commercial property in India is...

-Follow the below-outlined steps and we promise that your process of leasing commercial property in India will become more streamlined.
+Follow the below-outlined steps and we promise that your process of leasing commercial property on lease in India will become more streamlined.

 -- There is no standard agreement template that must be followed.
 As long as all the points from the lessor and lessee standpoint are covered in detail.

 Ensure that the title deed dictates the complete ownership of the property in question.
 Also, it is wise to thoroughly check whether the property has been leased to anyone also.
 You can be concerned with the best real estate companies in India.